The Greedy Spanner is Existentially Optimal: The Approximate-Greedy Spanner in Doubling Metrics is Light

 The following lemma bounds the lightness of $G$.
 Its proof is based on the somewhat surprising observation that the lightness of the $t$-spanner $G$ produced by Algorithm \texttt{Approximate-Greedy} is existentially near-optimal with respect to stretch parameter $t' < t$ (rather than $t$).
 We remark that $G$ is not a greedy spanner, but rather an approximate-greedy spanner, and it is inherently different than the greedy $t$-spanner and the greedy $t'$-spanner.
 In particular, its weight may be larger than the weights of both these greedy spanners.
-Nevertheless, our existential near-optimality argument suffices to derive the required lightness bound. \begin{lemma} The lightness of $G$ is $(\frac{\ddim}{t'-1})^{O(\ddim)}$. \end{lemma} \begin{proof} Recall that $G = (M,E,\delta)$ is a $t$-spanner for $M$, where $t = 1+\eps, \eps < 1$, and let $M_G$ be the metric space induced by $G$.
-By \observationref{lem:doubling_embedding}, the doubling dimension of $M_G$ is bounded by $2 \cdot \ddim$.
-Let $H'$ be the $t'$-spanner of $M_G$ with lightness $(\ddim/(t'-1))^{O(\ddim)}$ that is guaranteed by \theoremref{thm:Got15}, where $t' = 1+O(\eps) < t$ is the parameter appearing in the statement of \lemmaref{lem:GLN_second_path}, which is optimized as part of Algorithm \texttt{Approximate-Greedy}.
+Nevertheless, our existential near-optimality argument suffices to derive the required lightness bound. \begin{lemma} The lightness of $G$ is $(\frac{\ddim}{t'-1})^{O(\ddim)}$. \end{lemma}

+\begin{proof} Recall that $G = (M,E,\delta)$ is a $t$-spanner for $M$, where $t = 1+\eps, \eps < 1$, and let $M_G$ be the metric space induced by $G$.
+By \observationref{lem:doubling_embedding}, the doubling dimension of $M_G$ is bounded by $2 \ddim$.
+Let $H'$ be a $t'$-spanner of $M_G$ with lightness $OPT^{light}_{t'}(\mathcal{M}(n,2\ddim))$, where $t' = 1+O(\eps) < t$ is the parameter appearing in the statement of \lemmaref{lem:GLN_second_path}, which is optimized as part of Algorithm \texttt{Approximate-Greedy}.
 As in the proof of \lemmaref{lightopt}, we transform $H'$ into a $t'$-spanner $H''$ of $G$ of weight at most $w(H')$.
 By \observationref{mst-metric} and \observationref{mstsimple2}, the MST weights for all graphs $M,G,M_G,H'$ and $H''$ are the same, up to a factor of $t \cdot t' = O(1)$.